CONGRATULATIONS TO THESE PLAYWRIGHTS! New plays selected for our Fall Semester Performances:

 This helps keep things uniform so we can see lines and pages at a glance:

-Courier font, 12 pitch
+Courier font, 12 point

 1-inch margins